Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 ```

 Navigate to each of the application code directories, build and tag the containers with the name of your Azure Container Registry and push the images to ACR.

+_NOTE: If you are deploying to Azure US Government, use '.azurecr.us' instead of '.azurecr.io' in the commands below._

 ```bash
 # enter the name of your ACR below